elk-audio/elk-docs/documents/sensei_configuration_format.md

 It can also contain the following subfields depending on the `hardware_type`:

-  * `polarity` : Optional field to describe the polarity of signal on the pins.
+  * `polarity` : Optional field to declare the polarity of signal on the pins.
 This is used to determine what constitutes as an ON and OFF value of each pin.
 By default all controllers are active high.
 It can take values `active_high` or `active_low`.
 This is not applicable to `analog_input_pin` hardware type.
-  * `delta_ticks` : This field allows you to donwsample the sensor/controller.
-This is specified in terms of system tick rate.
-By default, this is set to 1 for all sensors.
+  * `delta_ticks` : This field allows you to set the rate of update of this sensor in terms of multiples of the system tick rate.
+By default, this is set to 1 for all sensors, which means they are updated every system tick.
 For example, when delta_ticks is 4 for an input sensor, the sensor value is read only once every 4 system ticks.
-This can be used to handle noisy sensors.
 Not applicable to `multiplexer` hardware type.
   * `adc_resolution` : Applicable only to `analog_input_pin` hardware types, this sets the ADC resolution for a particular sensor.
 By default, it is at max resolution of the on board ADC.
 This is particularly useful to reduce crosstalk.
   * `filter_time_constant`: Applicable only to `analog_input_pin` hardware types, this sets the settling time constant for a particular sensor's digital filter.
 By default, the settling time is 20ms.
   * `fast_mode` : By default, all digital input pins go through software debouncing to prevent erroneous values.
 By setting this to `true`, the debouncing for a particular sensor is switched off.
 You can use this if you have hardware debouncing filters setup.

 ### Digital Output Pin
 The `digital_output_pin` hardware type outputs its value in Little Endian binary to the pins.
-The minumum value possible is 0 and the maximum value is 2^(num_pins) -1.
+The minimum value possible is 0 and the maximum value is 2^(num_pins) -1.
 A simple example is the `simple_led` as shown in the example json config above.

 For a `digital_output_pin` with a single pin connected to DO0, the `sensors` entry would look like this:
 ```